qmk/qmk_firmware/keyboards/mechwild/murphpad/keymaps/jonavin/readme.md

                     _______, _______, _______
         ),

-NOTE:  VIA in Enabled, but it will show it in the normal orientation until I build a landscape layout version
+NOTE:  VIA is enabled, but it will show it in the normal orientation until I build a landscape layout version

 Special Features
   - FN1 layer has encoder selectable key codes and displayed on OLED